lydtechconsulting/component-test-framework/README.md

 </profiles>
 ```

 The property overrides are all optional.
 There is no need to include them if the default values are required.
+The above examples do not indicate defaults.

 See `TestContainersConfiguration` for their usage.